lfmunoz/documents/books/Linux/Commands.md

   * -z  Use the option z for uncompressing a gzip tar archive.
 * tar xvfj archive_name.tar.**bz2**
   * -j Use the option j for uncompressing a bzip2 tar archive.
+* tar xvzf /path/to/yourfile**.tgz**
+  * f for file, should come at last just before file name.
+* tar -xvzf /path/to/yourfile.tgz -C /path/where/to/extract/
+  * -C option to extract archive contents to a different directory

 **tar Listing**
 * tar tvf archive_name.tar
   * -t  View the tar archive file content without extracting